section77/flipdot-lawo/README.md

 * testpatterns: the four test patterns (all yellow, all black, alternating yellow/black, alternating black/yellow) of the OEM controller board
 * random: flips random dots in random direction
+* demo-window: displays a custom section77 logo with some random actions

 ## Hardware